temporalio/edu-101-dotnet-code/exercises/farewell-workflow/README.md

 microservice to get a customized greeting in Spanish.
 Follow these steps to create a new Activity that gets a custom farewell message from the microservice:

 1. Open the `TranslateActivities.cs` file.
-This is located in the `practice/Workflow` subdirectory under the `farewell-workflow` directory in `exercises`.
+This is located in the `exercises/farewell-workflow/practice/Workflow` subdirectory.
 2. Create a new Activity that will get a custom farewell message.
-   1. Copy the `GetSpanishGreeting` method to create a new Activity.
+   2. Copy the `GetSpanishGreeting` method to create a new Activity.
+   3. Modify the Activity to call `GetSpanishFarewell`
-   2. Rename the new `GetSpanishGreeting` function to `GetSpanishFarewell`.
+   3. Rename the new `GetSpanishGreeting` function to `GetSpanishFarewell`.
-   3. Save your changes to this file.
+   4. Save your changes to this file.

 ## Part B: Register the Activity Function
 1. Open the `Program.cs` file in the Worker subdirectory in your code editor.
 2. Add a new line that registers your new Activity with the Worker (hint: you'll use the name you used for the new method in an earlier step).
 3. Save your changes to this file.

 ## Part C: Modify the Workflow to Execute Your New Activity
-1. Open the `GreetingWorkflow.cs` file (located in the `practice/Workflow` subdirectory) in the editor.
+1. Open the `GreetingWorkflow.cs` file (located in the `exercises/farewell-workflow/practice/Workflow` subdirectory) in the editor.
 2. Look for the TODO message, uncomment the lines below it, and then update this code to execute the Activity function you created.
 3. Save your changes to this file.

 ## Part D: Start the Microservice and Run the Workflow
+If you're using the Gitpod environment to run this exercise, you don't need to run the Temporal Service on your local environment.

-First, make sure the Temporal Service is running in the background.
-This is done by opening a new terminal window and running the following command: `temporal server start-dev --ui-port 8080 --db-filename clusterdata.db`.
+If you are on your local environment, make sure the Temporal Service is running in the background.
+This is done by opening a new terminal window and running the following command:
+`temporal server start-dev --ui-port 8080 --db-filename clusterdata.db`.
 For more details on this command, please refer to the `Setting up a Local Development Environment` chapter in the course.

-Note: If you're using the Gitpod environment to run this exercise, you can skip this step.

 ### Run the Microservice
-1. Open a terminal and navigate to the `practice` subdirectory.
+1. Open a terminal and navigate to the `practice` subdirectory (`cd exercises/farewell-workflow/practice`) through the terminal.
-2. Run the following command in a new terminal to start the microservice: `dotnet run --project Web`.
+2. Run the following command in a new terminal to start the microservice:
+`dotnet run --project Web`.

 ### Start the Worker
-1. In another terminal in the `practice` subdirectory, start your Worker by running: `dotnet run --project Worker`.
+1. In another terminal, navigate to the `practice` subdirectory (`cd exercises/farewell-workflow/practice`), start your Worker by
+running: `dotnet run --project Worker`.

 ### Execute the Workflow:
-1. Open a third terminal in the `practice` subdirectory.
+1. Open a third terminal in the `practice` subdirectory (`cd exercises/farewell-workflow/practice`).
-2. Run your workflow by the following command: `dotnet run --project Client -- "Donna"` (replacing `Donna` with your own name or run `dotnet run --project Client` and enter your name in the terminal).
+2. Run your workflow by the following command:
+`dotnet run --project Client -- "Donna"` (replacing `Donna` with your own name or run `dotnet run --project Client` and enter your name in the terminal).

 If there is time remaining, experiment with Activity failures and retries by stopping the microservice (press Ctrl-C in its terminal) and re-running